 I use ube and pandan essence to make two different color and flavors, but you can omit or use vanilla extract if it’s easier to find

 How to make melt-in-your-mouth German potato cookies in few simple steps

 1. Preheat oven to 325 F (160 C).
 You are welcome to use a mixer but I don’t feel like it’s necessary to use one.
 Make sure the butter is soft.
 You can easily mash with a spatula.
 I took the butter out from the fridge and cut it up into smaller pieces and they are soft in about 30 minutes

 2. Mash the butter with a spatula.
 It should be soft enough for you to do so

 3. Add icing sugar, salt, flavoring (if you choose to use), and stir until combined.

 4. Stir until combined

-5. Sift in potato starch and all-purpose flour
+5. Sift in potato starch , cake flour, and milk powder

 6. Stir to combine until it forms a soft dough, but not sticky